-When a safety concern is brought to management, the issue must be considered and, if warranted, investigated.
+When a safety concern is brought to management, the issue must be seriously considered and, if warranted, investigated.
 Thus, MBTA management is empowered to utilize safety risk management techniques and implement risk mitigation strategies to preserve safe operation of the system on a daily basis.

-Only the Accountable Executive, ESC, executive management, and field management may accept residual risk factors that are considered Acceptable in relation to MBTA's safety risk acceptance criteria.
+Only the Accountable Executive, agency leadership, executive management, and field management may accept residual risk factors that are considered Acceptable in relation to MBTA's safety risk acceptance criteria.

-4.2.1.3 MBTA Safety
+4.1.7 MBTA Safety